Audience: Franklin University Faculty and Staff that have been granted permission to access work resources using their University computer off-campus.

 4. Password Resets and VPN Access

 - When working remote with a University-issued device, it is helpful to be connected to VPN for password changes to your faculty/staff account.
-However, if you complete the password change while not on VPN, you may need to use the Franklin VPN - Login profile the next time you connect.
-This profile has the same permission as your standard VPN access, but prompts you for login with your computer credentials.
+However, if you complete the password change while not on VPN, you need to use the Franklin VPN - Login profile the next time you connect.
+This profile has the same permission as your standard VPN access but prompts you for log in with your computer credentials.
 This profile can be used so that VPN and your computer recognize your updated credentials.
+Once connected to the Franklin VPN - Login, please remain connected for a few minutes and then lock your computer (see below).
+Once locked, please sign in with your newly created password.
+If successful, moving forward, you can return to using the standard VPN.

 How do I collaborate with Teammates from home?